CarloLucibello/Erdos.jl/README.md

 See also [NEWS.md](https://github.com/CarloLucibello/Erdos.jl/blob/master/NEWS.md) for differences with previous versions.

 ## License
-**Erdos.jl** is released under MIT License.
+*Erdos* is released under MIT License.
 Graphs stored in the [datasets](https://github.com/CarloLucibello/Erdos.jl/tree/master/datasets) directory are released under GPLv3 License.

 ## Features
-- **core functions:** vertices and edges addition and removal, degree (in/out/histogram), neighbors (in/out/all)
+- **core functions:** vertices and edges addition and removal, degree (in/out/all), neighbors (in/out/all)

+- **maps** dictionary like types to store properties associated to vertices and edges

+- **networks** store vertex/edge/graph properties (maps) inside the graph itself

 - **connectivity:** strongly- and weakly-connected components, bipartite checks, condensation, attracting components, neighborhood, k-core